lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

 ## Conclusions

 Rewriting a React application in ReasonML is an interesting experience.
 The types and the compiler make you think harder about both the application state and the user actions. _You are forced to think better about your design_.
-And this is definitely a good thing; most of the problems we found in software today can be traced to issues not raised properly in _design time_.
+And this is definitely a good thing; most of the problems we find in software today can be traced to issues not raised properly in _design time_.

-Another interesting ([and predictable](http://lucasmreis.github.io/blog/learning-elm-part-1/#first-impressions-of-elm)) effect is how much more _reliable_ the applications seems to be.
-Even though it still do not have tests, I feel I need many _less_ tests than if it was only the JS version!
+Another interesting ([and predictable](http://lucasmreis.github.io/blog/learning-elm-part-1/#first-impressions-of-elm)) effect is how much more _reliable_ the applications seem to be.
+Even though it still doesn't have tests, I feel I need _fewer_ tests than if it was only the JS version!
 A lot of the unit tests in every JS project are actually trying to protect the application from type errors, since [they seem to be the main source of error](https://rollbar.com/blog/top-10-javascript-errors/).
 So, by using a strong typed language, that's a whole category of errors that we can be much more confident about.

 I'll definitely continue to look into ReasonML.
-It seems to give me the benefits of Elm and F#, and seems like it's closer to the React world that I work in my job.
-Not only I think it's easier to integrate with the current mainstream front end ecossystem, I also believe there's a greater chance with it to convince your company to use a different language than JS :)
+It gives me the benefits of Elm and F#, and seems closer to the React world that I use in my in my day to day work.
+Not only do I think it's easier to integrate with the current mainstream front-end ecossystem, I also believe it presents a greater chance to convince your company to use a different language than JS :)